SleepyLGod/SleepyLGod.github.io/_pages/about.md

 ---
 Hi, I am Haodong.
 Great pleasure to see you.

 **C**urrently, I'm an undergraduate student at the Huazhong University of Science and Technology (HUST) majoring in Computer Science.
 Some of my personal experiences are shown in my [resume](https://sleepylgod.github.io/cv/). **M**y research interest is ranging from key-value storage, databases, distributed systems, high performance computing, and any other approach to greatly improve the performance and structure of the software underlying.
-Also, domains including blockchain, web3, and web development are also what I fancy greatly.
+Also, domains including the LLM, blockchain, web3, and web development are also what I fancy greatly.

 Free feel to reach out to me via [email](mailto:haodong.lu.me@gmail.com)!